-Ideally, a common working draft in which all the differences between the two models would appear in square brackets and/or in different colors for the text proposed by each country, would be prepared in advance of the negotiation meeting and would be projected and amended during that meeting.
+Ideally, a common working draft in which all the differences between the two models would appear in square brackets and/or in different colors for the text proposed by each country, would be prepared in advance of the negotiation meeting and would be displayed and amended in real time during that meeting.
 If that cannot be done, one approach would be for the two teams to decide to use one of the two draft texts as the working draft.
+Existing software may provide additional tools to easily manage track changes in documents during the negotiation (these tools may be even more useful during virtual meetings).

-- ► See paragraphs 103 105 of the UN Manual - ► Find a Template blue/red draft treaty comparison (Word) - ► Fin an example of treaty comparison using square brackets (PDF)
+- See paragraphs 103 105 of the UN Manual - Find an example of how a comparison of two imaginary proposed provisions might be laid out using colors (PDF) - Find an example of how a comparison of two imaginary proposed provisions might be laid out using square brackets and colors (PDF)